keeshux/bitcoinspv/README.md

 ### Hierarchical deterministic wallets

 HD wallets are described in [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
-In WaSPV they're instances of the `WSHDWallet` class and built from a `WSSeed` object with an optional number of look-ahead addresses (default is 20).
-The look-ahead makes sync more efficient because it prevents Bloom filter from being reloaded each time a transaction consumes a new receive address.
+In WaSPV they're instances of the `WSHDWallet` class and built from a `WSSeed` object with an optional gap limit (default is 10).
+An additional set of look-ahead addresses is also pregenerated internally to prevent Bloom filter from being reloaded each time a transaction consumes a new address.

 It's worth noting that the seed mnemonic is a *very* sensitive information -it technically holds all your coins- and as such it's not serialized with the `[WSWallet saveToPath:]` method: this means you must store it elsewhere, e.g. in the keychain.
 The mnemonic will be vital to restore later a serialized wallet with the `[WSHDWallet loadFromPath:mnemonic:]` method.